apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 If not specified, progress information messages will be disabled.
 If `SECS` equals `0`, every progress information message is printed.

-If the `--bin` option is specified, the tool will scan the content of binary properties, up to the specified length `LENGTH`.
+If the `--bin` option is specified, the tool will scan the full content of binary properties.
-The default value for `LENGTH` is `0`, effectively disabling the traversal of binary properties.
-If `LENGTH` is set to a value greater than `0`, only the initial `LENGTH` bytes of binary properties are traversed.
+If not specified, the binary properties will not be traversed.
-If `LENGTH` is set to `-1`, binary properties are fully traversed.
-The `--bin` property has no effect on binary properties stored in an external Blob Store.
+The `--bin` option has no effect on binary properties stored in an external Blob Store.

 ### <a name="compact"/> Compact